Cream Cheese vs Butter. What’s Healthier?

 Sharing is caring!

-Cream cheese vs butter…have you ever wondered which option is better and healthier?
+Cream cheese vs butter.
+Have you ever wondered which option is better and healthier?
 Butter and cream cheese are popular condiments that are eaten around the world.
-We’ll take a deep dive into the nutrition to see which one might be the better choice.
+We’ll take a deep dive into the nutrition to see which one might be the better choice for you and your family.
+If you want to learn more, I wrote an article on how to make butter and how to make cream cheese from your home kitchen!

 Homemade cream cheese on a ceramic blue and white checked butter dish next to homemade butter in a white ceramic butter dish.
 Both are on a blue and white checked kitchen towel.